CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 In [Part D](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#part-d---fully-expanded-sali-lmss-tree-structure-and-detailed-parameters-of-sali-lmss-structure-and-code-browsers) we provided a fully expanded SALI LMSS tree structure and detailed parameters of SALI LMSS structure and code browsers.

-_Going through the tree structure and further detailed fine print, shows where parameters, generated by new AAS ontologies in a human-AAS interaction and attribution context, could be defined and introduced, starting obvioulsy with:
+_Scanning through the tree structure and further detailed fine print, shows where parameters, generated by new AAS ontologies in a human-AAS interaction and attribution context, could be defined and introduced, starting obvioulsy with_:

 - new types of legal entity (AALE/DAO),
 - new roles of human player in relation with AALE/DAO,
 - new roles of human in a context of attribution of (consequences of) actions of an electronic agent,
 - new possible fully fledged AAS legal agents,
 - new types of Law or amendments related to characterization and treatment of specific digital / crypto assets,
-- existing and new aspects of cyber / internet Law & other Laws applicable (Property, Contract, Tort & Restitution, etc),
+- existing & new aspects of cyber/internet Law & other Laws applicable (Property, Contract, Tort & Restitution, Int'l etc),

 like we again discussed recently, whereas Common Law sounds more advanced than Civil law in this progress, as we speak.